presnick/ProgramsInformationPeople/_sources/Functions/Returningavaluefromafunction.rst

        print square(square(2))

-.. mchoicemf:: test_questionfunctions_2_5
+.. mchoice:: test_questionfunctions_2_5
    :answer_a: 1
    :answer_b: Yes
    :answer_c: First one was longer
    :answer_d: Second one was at least as long
    :answer_e: Error
-   :correct: c
    :feedback_a: cyu2 returns the value 1, but that's not what prints.
    :feedback_b: "Yes" is longer, but that's not what prints.
    :feedback_c: cyu2 returns the value 1, which is assigned to z.
    :feedback_d: cyu2 returns the value 1, which is assigned to z.
    :feedback_e: what do you think will cause an error.
+   :correct: c

    What will the following code output?